dzbeck/multiscanner/docs/arch.md

 1. The user submits a file through the Web (or REST) UI.
 1. The Web (or REST) UI:
-  a\. &nbsp;&nbsp Saves the file in the distributed file system
+  a\. &nbsp;&nbsp; Saves the file in the distributed file system
-  b\. &nbsp Places the task on the work queue
+  b\. &nbsp; Places the task on the work queue
   c\.
 Posts and tracks Task ID
 1. The task manager pushes the task (filename to scan) to a worker node.
 1. The worker node: